priscillalok1/Flickster_ios/README.md

     * standard animations functionality to fade images in as they are loading on screen
 - [x] Customize the navigation bar.
     * Styling to match color scheme
-- [ ] Implement segmented control to switch between list view and grid view.

 The following **additional** features are implemented:

 - [x] Star ratings
     * I wanted to have an easy visual for users to see the ratings of movies instead of just a rating number.
-I utilized Cosmos CocoaPods to accomplish this.
+I utilized [Cosmos CocoaPods](https://github.com/marketplacer/Cosmos) to accomplish this.
 - [x] View animations for movie details
     * User can expand/contract overview text in movie details view
 ## Video Walkthrough